This is an AI translated post.

 Select Language

-Initially, the plant had neglected methylmercury, a byproduct of their manufacturing process, allowing it to flow into the waters off Minamata.
-The released organic mercury accumulated in seafood through the food chain.
-Residents of Minamata, who relied on seafood as their main diet, began to exhibit signs of poisoning.
-At the time, the cause of the illness was unknown and was referred to as "an anomalous phenomenon (a strange illness)," but more and more residents suffered from poisoning symptoms and eventually died.
+Initially, the factory disregarded methylmercury, a byproduct of its manufacturing process, allowing it to flow into the sea in front of Minamata.
+The organic mercury released into the sea accumulated in seafood through the food chain.
+Residents of Minamata, who relied on seafood as a staple food, began to exhibit symptoms of poisoning.
+At the time, the cause of the illness was unknown, so it was referred to as an 'abnormal phenomenon (Itai-itai disease)'.
+However, more and more residents suffered from poisoning symptoms and eventually succumbed to the disease.

-The symptoms of poisoning were varied, including numbness in the extremities, speech impairment, constricted vision, unstable posture, and hearing loss.
-In severe cases, death could occur within a few months.
-Especially for patients exposed during fetal development, they exhibited symptoms similar to cerebral palsy.
+The symptoms of poisoning were diverse.
+Numbness in the extremities, speech impairment, constricted visual fields, postural instability, and hearing loss were common.
+In severe cases, death occurred within a few months, and patients exposed during fetal development exhibited symptoms similar to cerebral palsy.

-It took more than a decade to identify the cause, during which time the plant attempted to conceal it.
-The authorities and government also overlooked the pollution, as they focused solely on economic growth and business operations.
-It was only in 1968 that methylmercury poisoning as a cause of neurological disease was officially recognized.
+It took over a decade to identify the cause of the outbreak, during which time the factory attempted to conceal it.
+The relevant authorities and the government also overlooked the pollution.
+This was due to everyone prioritizing economic growth and business operations.
+It was not until 1968 that methylmercury poisoning was officially recognized as the cause of the neurological disorder.

-The government and the offending company established compensation measures and prevention plans.
-However, similar poisoning cases were discovered in the Agonogawa River basin in Niigata Prefecture around the same time, and the tragedy continued to spread.
-Delays in identifying the cause and developing countermeasures meant that countless residents had to endure suffering.
+The government and the offending company established compensation measures and preventative measures to prevent recurrence.
+However, the tragedy continued to unfold as similar poisoning cases were discovered in the Agono River basin of Niigata Prefecture around the same time.
+The delay in identifying the cause and implementing countermeasures resulted in countless residents suffering.

-The Minamata disease problem is still ongoing.
-The issue of recognizing new patients, lawsuits regarding the government's and company's liability for compensation, etc. continue to this day.
-This is not simply a pollution issue, but a tragedy stemming from the negligence of companies and the government, which disregarded human life and health.
-We must learn from this tragedy and be reminded of the dangers of a culture that disregards life and the neglect of corporate responsibility.
+The Minamata disease issue remains ongoing.
+Disputes over the recognition of new patients and lawsuits regarding the government's and companies' liability for compensation are still ongoing.
+This is not just a simple pollution issue; it's a tragedy stemming from the disregard for human life and health by companies and a government that failed to act.
+We must reflect on this tragedy and remind ourselves of the dangers of a disregard for life and corporate neglect.